VishnupriyaN2305/MorseCodeDetectionUsingEyeBlinks/README.md

-communication for the purpose emergency situations where the victim is incapable of conveying through words along with the implementation to support patients who have difficulty in conveying messages to caretakers through speech and signs.
+communication for the purpose emergency situations where the victim is incapable of conveying through words along with the implementation to support patients who have difficulty in conveying messages to caretakers through speech and signs.<br>
-Another feature is, this system can classify blinks as voluntary (long) and involuntary (short) blinks since the camera module would be running in the background.
+Another feature is, this system can classify blinks as voluntary (long) and involuntary (short) blinks since the camera module would be running in the background. <br>
 Voice capabilities are included, in case of patient’s communication with care takers or family members making it easier as any normal person communicates.
-This feature proves to be a major advantage to people who are disabled for life and treatment for such disabilities are not possible.
+This feature proves to be a major advantage to people who are disabled for life and treatment for such disabilities are not possible.<br>
-We have overcome the problem that most of the earlier systems had in common that the system fails to recognize the registered user when the lighting and picture quality is poor.
+We have overcome the problem that most of the earlier systems had in common that the system fails to recognize the registered user when the lighting and picture quality is poor.<br>
 Also, a user may not know or forget morse code, in which case, we have provided a text to morse code convertor to ease the learning of the user.